 A website consists of many files: text content, code, stylesheets, media content, and so on.
 When you're building a website, you need to assemble these files into a sensible structure and make sure they can talk to one another.
 Dealing with files explains how to set up a sensible file structure for your website and what issues you should be aware of.

 Hypertext Markup Language (HTML) is the code that you use to structure your web content and give it meaning and purpose.
 For example, is my content a set of paragraphs or a list of bullet points?
 Do I have images inserted on my page?
 Do I have a data table?
-Without overwhelming you, HTML basics provides enough information to make you familiar with HTML.
+Without overwhelming you, HTML basics provide enough information to make you familiar with HTML.

 Cascading Stylesheets (CSS) is the code that you use to style your website.
 For example, do you want the text to be black or red?
 Where should content be drawn on the screen?
 What background images and colors should be used to decorate your website?
-CSS basics takes you through what you need to get started.
+CSS basics take you through what you need to get started.

 Once you have finished writing the code and organizing the files that make up your website, you need to put it all online so people can find it.
 Publishing your sample code describes how to get your simple sample code online with minimum effort.